jacaczap/winemaker/README.md

 samples, guidance on mobile development, and a full API reference.

 To generate Drift files use `flutter packages pub run build_runner build`

+Try `flutter clean` before
+To build the app run `flutter build appbundle`
+To install the app run `flutter install`
+To make sure you install correct run `flutter run --release`